-Mobile pantry pops up Thursday in Bourbonnais
+Mobile Pantry Pops up Thursday in Bourbonnais

-BOURBONNAIS — The Secret Food Pantry will host its next mobile pop-up event in the village of Bourbonnais from 1:30 p.m. to 2:30 p.m. today on Briarwood Lane.
+BOURBONNAIS — The Secret Food Pantry will host its next mobile pop-up event in Bourbonnais from 1-2 p.m.
+Thursday on Briarwood Lane.

-Anyone in need can come for food.
-There are no residential or financial restrictions, according to a press release from the village.

-The pantry instructs attendees not to arrive more than 30 minutes prior and to follow the designated route.

 Pantry organizers ask that attendees do not block any residential or commercial driveways while waiting.